-Johnson says he’ll pull Brexit bill if lawmakers force delay
+Boris Johnson faces showdown with lawmakers over Brexit bill

 He did that, grudgingly, to comply with a law passed by Parliament ordering the government to postpone Brexit rather than risk the economic damage that could come from a no-deal exit.

-European Council President Donald Tusk said Tuesday that EU leaders “will decide in coming days” whether to grant Britain another extension to the deadline for leaving the bloc, but said their decision depends on developments in London.
+European Council President Donald Tusk said Tuesday that EU leaders “will decide in coming days” whether to grant Britain that extension — what would be the third.

-Tusk said Tuesday that the decision on prolonging Brexit for three months after Oct.
-31. “will very much depend on what the British parliament decides or doesn’t decide.”

 Follow AP’s full coverage of Brexit and British politics at https://www.apnews.com/Brexit